 FOREWORD

-This Operational Document is the IECEx OD 313-4 Operations Manual for the IECEx Certified Service Facilities Scheme – Part 4: Ex Inspection and Maintenance to provide a mechanism for organizations that provide Ex installation related services meeting the requirements of IEC 60079-17 the ability to obtain IECEx Certification under the IECEx System.
+This Operational Document is the IECEx OD 313-4 Operations Manual for the IECEx Certified Service Facilities Scheme – Part 4: Ex Inspection and Maintenance (“IECEx 03-4 Program”) to provide a mechanism for organizations that provide Ex installation related services meeting the requirements of IEC 60079-14 and IEC 60079-17 the ability to obtain IECEx Certification under the IECEx System.

 A listing of currently approved ExCBs is maintained on the IECEx website: www.iecex.com.